 Although he originally made his reputation as a landscape painter, the 1960’s and the influence of Europe brought about his development of a completely different abstract style.
 During the war he had been posted to Hanover and felt the impact of German expressionism while other British artists were focused on France.
 His early influences were Constable and Samuel Palmer, but he later looked to Paul Klee and Mondrian, abandoning depiction in favour of the abstract.

-Reynolds has exhibited extensively on an international scale, with representation in major permanent collections worldwide including the MoMA, New York, the Berlin National Gallery, the V&A and the Tate.
+Reynolds has been exhibited extensively on an international scale, with representation in major permanent collections worldwide including the MoMA, New York, the Berlin National Gallery, the V&A and the Tate.